 - Winter clothes (gloves, hat, socks, thermals, etc.)

-- Hiking boots (I rocked these fantastic Oboz Hiking Boots)
+- Hiking boots (I rocked this fantastic pair of Oboz boots)

 - Head lamp

 - Spare shoes for hanging out at camp

 - Travel medical insurance

 - And camera, duh.
 (I shoot with a Nikon D5600)